kognifai/PoseidonNext-Framework/SDK-documentation/Logging-Service.md

 # Description

-The Logging Service is used to log messages from client to a centralised repository.
+Logging Service is used to log messages from client to a centralised repository.
 Messages are logged based upon the configuration.
-In configuration, we mention the level of logs that we want to save in the sever.
-E.g. we may want to log only errors and fatal messages.
-Logging service will also log the same message in client console.
+In the configuration, we mention the level of logs that we want to save in the server.
+For example, we may want to log only errors and fatal messages.
+Logging service also logs the same message in the client console.
 In the server, we would see this logs in the logs folder.
-When running dev-host we will see this logs in \content\logSettings.json
+When running dev-host we see this logs in \content\logSettings.json

 # Using the Logging Service

 ## Injecting

 The logging service can be used by injecting it into a class or a component, just like any standard Angular service.
 ```javascript
 export class LoggingComponent {